RMCC’S SUPERSTAR SIDEKICKS

-- Sidekicks Senior (2pm-5pm on either Tuesday or Thursday) is for secondary school students aged 13-18 and provides educational support and life skill development to adolescents from refugee and migrant backgrounds.
+- Sidekicks Senior (2.30pm-5.30pm on Tuesdays and Thursdays, face-to-face and online) is for secondary school students from year 7-12 and provides educational support and life skill development to adolescents from refugee and migrant backgrounds.
 Mentors support participants by creating a positive and judgement-free environment where students can engage in learning and build new connections with peers, the community, and their mentors.

-- Sidekicks Junior (2pm-5pm on Wednesdays) is for primary school students aged 5-12 and provides educational support and life skill development to children from refugee and migrant backgrounds.
+- Sidekicks Junior (2.30pm-5.30pm on Thursdays, online only) is for primary school students from year 3-6 and provides educational support and life skill development to children from refugee and migrant backgrounds.
 Mentors support participants by leading workshops, assisting with homework, practicing written/spoken English, building confidence, and promoting inclusion and cultural acceptance.

-- Side by Side (2pm-5pm on Mondays) is for prep–year 2 students and their families and aims to increase family capacity to support learning at home.
+- Side by Side (2.30pm-5.30pm on Monday and Wednesdays, online and face-to-face) is for prep–year 2 students and their families and aims to increase family capacity to support learning at home.
 This program also assists parents to connect to the school community and better engage with the Victorian school system.

 Roles & Responsibilities